golang-templates/seed/README.md

 The maintainer does not use GoLand.
 Fell free to create a pull request which should contain:

-- GoLand config to use golangci-lint,
+- GoLand configuration to use GolangCI-Lint,
 - GoLand configuration for Mage targets (like [.vscode/tasks.json](.vscode/tasks.json) for Visual Studio Code),
 - update [.gitignore](.gitignore) if required.
 - update [README](README.md) if possible.